 The CDS is compiled annually for Mount Holyoke College by the Office of Institutional Research.

-Common Data Sets for the following academic years are available below:
+Common Data Sets for individual academic years and longitudinal trends are available below: